joey711/phyloseq-demo/Restroom-Biogeography.md

 The soil source data was taken from [this 2009 article by Lauber et al. in AEM](http://aem.asm.org/content/75/15/5111.full)

----

-# Recapitulating SourceTracker
+## SourceTracker

-The authors describe using an algorithm called "SourceTracker", previously described in [Blah et al. (2011) Nature Methods](http://www.nature.com/nmeth/journal/v8/n9/full/nmeth.1650.html), and apparently written as a [commented R script published at sourceforge/sourcetracker](http://sourceforge.net/projects/sourcetracker/).
+The authors describe using an algorithm called "SourceTracker", previously described in [Knights et al. (2011) Nature Methods](http://www.nature.com/nmeth/journal/v8/n9/full/nmeth.1650.html), and provided as a [commented R script published at sourceforge/sourcetracker](http://sourceforge.net/projects/sourcetracker/).

-The plan will be to reuse the relevant parts of this code to recapitulate the SourceTracker algorithm that the authors of this restroom survey also used in their analysis.
+In perhaps another post, or a continuation of this one, I will include their code and apply it to the available data here.
+One additional challenge is the availability of the refernce data, which was not repackaged or republished with this dataset.
+Hopefully it is all still available.

+# Feedback welcome!

+Please feel free to post comments, suggestions.
+Also, ideas for other demos are strongly encouraged.
+A good place for that is probably [the issue tracker for the phyloseq-demo repository](https://github.com/joey711/phyloseq-demo/issues) where this document is versioned and where many other phyloseq-related demos are hosted.

+# Thanks to original authors
+Thanks to original authors for an interesting study and for making (most of) their data so publicly available.
+I just subjected it to some scholarly scrutiny, which is a good thing (and I hope they agree); and only possible because of what they made available.
+If you like the idea of being able to re-analyze this and other studies, then clamor for **better reproducible research**, which should hopefully the original *and* intermediate data *as well as* analysis source code ... and strive to do the same in your own publications.
+We will all do better, faster work because of it :)